nobody-famous/alive-lsp/README-dev.md

 VSCode language extensions (such as Alive) are supported by a separate server that provides the Language Server Protocol (LSP) for the particular language.
+The Alive-lsp project provides the LSP server for the Alive extension.

 Developing LSP servers is quite involved.
 Start learning with the